pcesarperez/Modding-never-changes/Modding never changes.md

 ![Fallout 3 WTF WTF WTF DADDY](Images/Fallout%203%20WTF%20WTF%20WTF%20DADDY.png)

-A poor face modelling is one of the worst thing I can imagine to get a proper immersion in the game.
+A poor face modeling is one of the worst thing I can imagine to get a proper immersion in the game.
 Imagine your ninth birthday, surrounded by a bunch of people like this.

 ![Fallout 3 ugly faces](Images/Fallout%203%20ugly%20faces.png)